toilathuc/Summarize-with-AI/java-spring/README_JAVA.md

 - The service reads the JSON file at `data/outputs/summaries.json` relative to the workspace root.
 Keep the same path as the Python project.
 - Gemini client and other services are not yet ported; this is an incremental scaffold.
+- Feed ingestion now uses the Techmeme RSS feed (`feeds.techmeme.url`, default `https://www.techmeme.com/feed.xml`).
+The articles are cached inside the SQLite DB (`storage.database-path`) so repeated runs don't hit the network unless the cache is empty.
+If the network fetch fails, the service falls back to the bundled `data/raw/techmeme_sample_full.json` file.
+- The UI “refresh” button now POSTs to `/api/refresh`, which runs `NewsPipeline` (fetch RSS → summarize → persist) and, once complete, reloads the summaries via `/api/summaries`.
+You can also hit that endpoint manually for a full refresh.